se-iram/tech-guard/README.md

 ---

 ## Track Submitted To
-Push the Limits - Beyond Automation
+✨ Make Anything, But Make it YOU

-We went beyond task automation and built a vibe-based student support system where AI supports the emotional side of human learning, helping students regain confidence, clarity, and consistency.
+Built from the creator’s personal struggle with study motivation, TrackGuard is a soulful blend of AI and emotional support, helping students stay focused, uplifted, and true to their purpose.

 ---